HeRAMS-WHO/herams-backend/docs/issues/Issues.md

 ##Creating an issue
 ###Description
-When creating an issue be descriptive as possible.
+When creating an issue be as descriptive as possible.
 A good approach is:

 "I am logged in as `...` with `...`, and am on page `...`.
 I want to `...`"

+_TODO: create issue templates_

 From this description it should be clear for developers to reproduce the taken steps to get to the problem.
 The desired next steps and features should be just as clear.